-The first thing I did was search the trusty internet for answers.
+The first thing I did was to search the trusty internet for answers.
 To do this, I needed to get the make and model number.
 Easy enough.
-Our microwave is a built in unit that was custom installed in the island in our kitchen.
+Our microwave is a built-in unit that was custom installed on the island in our kitchen.
 All I had to do was remove the cover and I was able to get the make and model – a KitchenAid KCMS145JSS1.

 I researched the microwave in a few small appliance forums and I realized finding specific instructions for individual items is very difficult.
 Model numbers are often referenced in the threads, but the repair instructions often leave a lot to the imagination.
 A good example would be, “remove the control panel, remove the broken part, install a new one, put it back together.”

 After two hours of reading forums and looking for answers, I realized I wasn’t going to find what I was looking for.
 So I put the faceplate back on the microwave and went to bed.

 A couple days passed before I was able to look at it again.
 I have a three year old daughter, and trying to work on a small appliance in the kitchen while she is awake is not a good idea.
 So I had to wait until she was in bed, and I had to wait until I had a free evening.

 Based on all the research, I was pretty sure the problem was a broken release lever.
 I even had the part number from an illustrated breakdown on a small appliance parts site.
 But I didn’t want to order the part until I was certain that would fix it.

 Step Three – Use the Right Tools